Brad Corson's remarks

-- Net loss in 2020 was $1,857 million, or $2.53 per share on a diluted basis, compared to net income of $2,200 million or $2.88 per share in 2019.
-Current year results reflect a non-cash impairment charge of $1,171 million after-tax, related to the company's decision to no longer develop a significant portion of its unconventional portfolio, and a favourable impact of about $115 million after-tax, associated with the Canada Emergency Wage Subsidy (CEWS), which includes Imperial's proportionate share of a joint venture.
-Full-year 2019 results included a favourable impact of $662 million associated with the Alberta corporate income tax rate decrease.
+- Net income in 2021 was $2,479 million, or $3.48 per share on a diluted basis, compared to a net loss of $1,857 million or $2.53 per share in 2020.
+Prior year results include a non-cash impairment charge of $1,171 million after tax, related to the company's decision to no longer develop a significant portion of its unconventional portfolio.

-Capital and exploration expendituresCapital and exploration expenditures totalled $874 million, compared to $1,814 million in 2019.
+Capital and exploration expendituresCapital and exploration expenditures totalled $1,140 million, up from $874 million in 2020.

-Upstream recorded a net loss of $2,318 million for the year, compared to net income of $1,348 million in 2019.
-Results were negatively impacted by lower realizations of about $2,620 million, a non-cash impairment charge of $1,171 million, related to the company's decision to no longer develop a significant portion of its unconventional portfolio, absence of a favourable impact of $689 million associated with the Alberta corporate income tax rate decrease in 2019, and lower volumes of about $130 million.
-These items were partially offset by lower royalties of about $540 million, lower operating expenses of about $250 million, favourable foreign exchange impacts of about $100 million, and about $70 million associated with the CEWS received by the company which includes Imperial's proportionate share of a joint venture.
+Upstream recorded net income of $1,395 for the year, compared to a net loss of $2,318 million in 2020.
+Results were impacted by higher realizations of about $3,640 million, the absence of a 2020 non-cash impairment charge of $1,171 million, related to the company's decision to no longer develop a significant portion of its unconventional portfolio, and higher volumes of about $550 million.
+These items were partially offset by higher royalties of about $680 million, higher operating expenses of about $720 million, and unfavourable foreign exchange impacts of about $230 million.

-- Total gross production of Kearl bitumen averaged 222,000 barrels per day in 2020 (158,000 barrels Imperial's share), the highest annual production in the asset's history, up from 205,000 barrels per day (145,000 barrels Imperial's share) in 2019.
-Improved production was mainly due to the addition of supplemental crushing facilities in 2020, partially offset by the balancing of near term production with demand through the advancement and extension of planned turnaround activities.
+- Total gross production of Kearl bitumen averaged 263,000 barrels per day in 2021 (186,000 barrels Imperial's share), the highest annual production in the asset's history, up from 222,000 barrels per day (158,000 barrels Imperial's share) in 2020.
+Improved production was primarily driven by the absence of prior year production balancing with market demands.

-- Petroleum product sales were 421,000 barrels per day in 2020, compared to 475,000 barrels per day in 2019.
-Lower petroleum product sales were primarily driven by reduced demand due to the COVID-19 pandemic.
+- Petroleum product sales were 456,000 barrels per day in 2021, up from 421,000 barrels per day in 2020.
+Higher petroleum product sales were primarily driven by reduced impacts associated with the COVID-19 pandemic.

 Financial & operating

 Forward-looking statements: Statements of future events or conditions in this report, including projections, targets, expectations, estimates, and business plans are forward-looking statements.
 Forward-looking statements can be identified by words such as believe, anticipate, intend, propose, plan, goal, seek, project, predict, target, estimate, expect, strategy, outlook, schedule, future, continue, likely, may, should, will and similar references to future periods.
-Forward-looking statements in this report include the focus on economically growing volumes, maintaining expense and capital discipline and returning cash to shareholders, and building upon foundational improvements of 2020.
+Forward-looking statements in this report include, but are not limited to, references to being well-positioned to take advantage of the current market.

 Forward-looking statements are based on the company's current expectations, estimates, projections and assumptions at the time the statements are made.
-Actual future financial and operating results, including expectations and assumptions concerning demand growth and energy source, supply and mix; commodity prices, foreign exchange rates and general market conditions; production rates, growth and mix; project plans, timing, costs, technical evaluations and capacities and the company’s ability to effectively execute on these plans and operate its assets; the ability of the company to achieve cost savings; progression of COVID-19 and its impacts on Imperial’s ability to operate its assets, including the possible shutdown of facilities due to COVID-19 outbreaks; the company’s ability to effectively execute on its business continuity plans and pandemic response activities; applicable laws and government policies, including restrictions in response to COVID-19; financing sources and capital structure; and capital and environmental expenditures could differ materially depending on a number of factors.
+Actual future financial and operating results, including expectations and assumptions concerning future energy demand, growth and energy source, supply and mix; commodity prices, foreign exchange rates and general market conditions; production rates, growth and mix across various assets; project plans, timing, costs, technical evaluations and capacities, and the company’s ability to effectively execute on these plans and operate its assets; the amount and timing of emissions reductions; the adoption and impact of new facilities or technologies on capital efficiency, production and reductions to greenhouse gas emissions intensity; that any required support from policymakers and other stakeholders for various new technologies such as carbon capture and storage will be provided; applicable laws and government policies, including taxation, restrictions in response to COVID-19 and with respect to climate change and greenhouse gas emissions reductions; receipt of regulatory approvals; performance of third-party service providers; cash generation, financing sources and capital structure; capital and environmental expenditures; and evolution of COVID-19 and the company’s ability to effectively execute on its business continuity plans and pandemic response activities could differ materially depending on a number of factors.